-Things were starting to look bleak, and Asilo says she called Chase again and asked again if her bank would reverse the Zelle mistake and return her cash.
+Things were starting to look bleak, and Asilo says she called Chase again and asked again if her bank would reverse the Zelle mistake and return the payment.
 She explained that the stranger she had sent the money to by mistake was unwilling to send it back.

 Chase then allowed Asilo to open a fraudulent transaction dispute.
 For the time being, the bank returned the $500.
 She was hopeful that the money would soon help pay for her friend’s mom’s funeral.

-Chase: You authorized this Zelle transaction to the wrong person
+Chase: You authorized this Zelle payment to the wrong person

 Several weeks later, Asilo received terrible news.
-Chase had determined that mistake or not; she had authorized the transfer of money to the stranger through Zelle.
+Chase had determined that mistake or not; she had authorized the payment to the stranger through Zelle.
 The bank removed the $500 from her account once more.

 Desperate for help fighting this battle, Asilo then sent her request to our team.